Linear–quadratic regulator: Constraints

 In practice, not all values of $\mathbf{x}_k$, $\mathbf{u}_k$ may be allowed.
 One common constraint is the linear one:

 The finite horizon version of this is a convex optimization problem, and so the problem is often solved repeatedly with a receding horizon.
 This is a form of model predictive control.

 Related controllers

 Quadratic-quadratic regulator

 If the state equation is quadratic then the problem is known as the quadratic-quadratic regulator (QQR).
 The Al'Brekht algorithm can be applied to reduce this problem to one that can be solved efficiently using tensor based linear solvers.

 Polynomial-quadratic regulator

 If the state equation is polynomial then the problem is known as the polynomial-quadratic regulator (PQR).
 Again, the Al'Brekht algorithm can be applied to reduce this problem to a large linear one which can be solved with a generalization of the Bartels-Stewart algorithm; this is feasible provided that the degree of the polynomial is not too high.

+Model predictive control

+Model predictive control (MPC) and linear-quadratic regulators are two types of optimal control methods that have distinct approaches for setting the optimization costs.
+In particular, when the LQR is run repeatedly with a receding horizon, it becomes a form of MPC.
+In general, however, MPC is not limited to linear system and can naturally incorporate constraints.